zboxfs/zbox-browser/README.md

 and uploaded to GitHub.
 A draft release will be created as well if it is not there yet.

+Latest code will also be committed, tagged and pushed to GitHub.

 # License

 This package is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE)